ICS Learn

 ICS Learn, also known as International Correspondence Schools Ltd, is a provider of online learning courses in the UK.
 It was founded in 1889 in Scranton, Pennsylvania.
 The UK branch was set up in 1904, and it now serves around 25,000 current students.
 Its students are based in more than 100 countries, predominantly in the UK but also across the Middle East, Asia, and Ireland.

 It has a large share of the market in CIPD Human Resources and Learning & Development courses and online GCSEs and A Levels.
-It also provides professional qualifications and apprenticeships in accountancy, marketing, procurement, leadership, and project management.
+It also provides professional qualifications and apprenticeships in accountancy, IT, marketing, procurement, leadership, project management, corporate governance, and finance.

 Accreditation

 ICS Learn courses are accredited by a number of awarding bodies, including: